 When you want to view one individual camera, you can double-click on the video in the video area.
 The layout is now changed to the larger, single image display.
-You can click the up or down button to view different cameras, and clicking the Back button will switch to the previous selected layout.
+You can click the "up" or "down" button to view different cameras, and clicking the Back to previous layout button will switch to the previous selected layout.